-- We recommend you reconsider your need to travel to Guinea because of the outbreak of Ebola Virus Disease (EVD), the unpredictable security situation and the risk of violent crime.
+- We recommend you reconsider your need to travel to Guinea because of the unpredictable security situation and the risk of violent crime.

-- Tensions remain high following presidential elections on 11 October 2015.
+- The security situation in Guinea can be volatile as a result of political and social tensions.
 Avoid large gatherings and protests as they may turn violent.
 See Safety and security.

-- Guinean authorities have put in place a range of measures to reduce the risk of transmission of EVD, including screenings at border crossings and airports.
-Travellers with fever or EVD-like symptoms are being subject to quarantine or being denied travel on flights and other commercial means of transport.
+- Be aware that travellers with fever or EVD-like symptoms are being subject to quarantine or being denied travel on flights and other commercial means of transport.

 - Sporadic demonstrations and local disturbances were reported across Guinea related to the Ebola outbreak.
 There have been violent incidents specifically targeting healthcare workers.